 Some are private, others are run by The Caravan Club or The Camping and Caravanning Club both of which require membership.
 We have caravanned at quite a few C.L sites (5 vans only) and have never been disappointed.

-Forestry Commission Sites open from 22 March 2018 at Ashurst, Denny & Matley Wood, Hollands Wood, Longbeech, Ocknell, Holmsley and Roundhill.
+Forestry Commission Sites open from 11 April 2019 at Ashurst, Denny & Matley Wood, Hollands Wood, Longbeech, Ocknell, Holmsley and Roundhill.
 Aldridge Hill opens on 23 May (check as there is a break in dates) and Setthorns is open all year.

 Below is a list of the 10 Forestry Commission New Forest Caravan Parks, all of which are within the New Forest boundary :-